Funding institution: Deutsche Forschungsgemeinschaft (DFG)

 Principal Investigator: Carlo Koos

 This project addresses these questions with a multi-method research design which incorporates both qualitative and quantiative methods.
-In the qualitative part field research, in-depth interviews and focus group discussions with survivors of CRSV and community members in the DR Congo will be used to specify the causal mechanisms which link CRSV and social outcomes.
-The quantitative part will include a population-based survey experiment, behavioral games and online-surveys to test the specified mechanisms.
+In the qualitative part field research, in-depth interviews and focus group discussions with survivors of CRSV and community members in the DR Congo are applied to specify the causal mechanisms which link CRSV and social outcomes.
+The quantitative part includes a population-based survey experiment to test the specified mechanisms.

 The overall output of this project will contribute to shed light on this underresearched but highly relevant topic.
 Apart from its academic relevance, the projects incorporates the explicit goal of delivering advice to policy makers, development and humanitarian organizations.

 Koos, Carlo.
-“Decay or Resilience: The Long-Term Social Consequences of Conflict-Related Sexual Violence in Sierra Leone,” Forthcoming in World Politics.
+2018.
+“Decay or Resilience?
+The Long-Term Social Consequences of Conflict-Related Sexual Violence in Sierra Leone.”
+World Politics.
+70 (2): 194-238.
+Replication Files and Online Appendix.